vosaka-php/vosaka/docs/classes/venndev/vosaka/runtime/eventloop/StreamHandler.md

 # StreamHandler

-StreamHandler class for handling stream I/O operations and signals.

 This class is responsible for managing read/write streams and signal handling.

 * Full name: `\venndev\vosaka\runtime\eventloop\StreamHandler`
 * This class is marked as **final** and can't be subclassed